 Factors include fund management expenses, cash holdings, portfolio sampling differences, and delays in adjusting holdings.
 Regulatory restrictions on certain stocks can also cause deviations.

-How does tracking error impact mutual fund performance?
+How does tracking error relate to fund expense ratio?